MatthewJamesBoyle/fullStackDemoApp/README.md

 # Full Stack Demo App
-This app demonstrates how to create a full stack app using Netflix Style micro services in Java Spring Boot that are linked, and a front end application built using AngularJS using the seed App as a base refactored for John Papa's style guide.
+This app demonstrates how to create a full stack app using Netflix Style micro services in Java Spring Boot that are linked by a discovery server.There is a also a front end application built using AngularJS using the seed App as a base template, refactored for John Papa's style guide.

 ##Project structure
 The project is split into both front end and back end components.
 The project is written in terms of a car dealsership where users can put cars up for sale.

 ##Getting Started